feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 ## Intro

 FeatherDS components are built using [Vue3](https://v3.vuejs.org/).
 If you haven't already set up your Vue3 project we recommend either using [Vite](https://vitejs.dev/guide/#overview) or [Vue CLI v5](https://cli.vuejs.org/guide/) to get your project set up and running.
-FeatherDS requires the use of a Javascript Bundler and cannot be comsumed directly in the browser.
+FeatherDS requires the use of a Javascript Bundler and cannot be consumed directly in the browser.

 ## Prerequisites

-Before you begin using FeatherDS you will need to have the following setup on your system.
+Before you begin using FeatherDS you will need to have the following setup on your system;

 - [Node v14.15.0 or newer](https://nodejs.org/en/)
 - [NPM v7](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)